POS LayerBuyer evaluation

 • SKU and category management

-• Real-time stock counts driven by POS sales
+• Stock counts updated from POS sales

 • Low-stock alerts based on configured thresholds